Tacos de Pescado con Pico de Gallo

 - Place all the chopped ingredients into a bowl.
 Sprinkle with the salt and squeeze the juice of the lime over the ingredients.

-- Mix with spoon until all of the ingredients are evenly dispersed.
+- Mix with a spoon until all of the ingredients are evenly dispersed.

 - Set aside while you prepare the fish tacos.